jamesbowman/tiled-maps/README.md

 # Magicland Dizzy

+Original game is widely listed as 'abandonware', e.g. http://www.myabandonware.com/game/magicland-dizzy-1up

-Seems to be distributed without attribution with Java gamelib2 library. http://www.myabandonware.com/game/magicland-dizzy-1up
+This tilemap seems to be distributed without attribution with Java gamelib2 library.